-Turning to the most recent and accredited study carried out by the school of organicist psychiatry, “F. Xavier Castellanos et al, Developmental Trajectories of Brain Volume Abnormalities in Children and Adolescents With Attention- Deficit/Hyperactivity Disorder , Journal of the American Medical Association (JAMA 2002;288:1740-1748)», it is worth noting that, in an interview given to FRONTLINE on 10 October 2002, after the study had been published, Castellanos gave the following reply to the interviewer’s question
+Turning to the most recent and accredited study carried out by the school of organicist psychiatry, “F. Xavier Castellanos et al, Developmental Trajectories of Brain Volume Abnormalities in Children and Adolescents With Attention- Deficit/Hyperactivity Disorder , Journal of the American Medical Association (JAMA 2002;288:1740-1748)», it is worth noting that, in an interview given to FRONTLINE on 10 October 2000, Castellanos gave the following reply to the interviewer’s question

 “How close are we to identifying a biological marker for ADHD?”: